slamby/slamby-tau/readme.md

 ## Remove Dataset

-To remove a dataset select your target dataset, right-click and select Remove.
+To remove a dataset select your target dataset, right-click and select *Remove*.
 A security window pops-up, to make sure you are going to remove the right dataset.
 After pressing Ok, the dataset is going to be removed.

 **Important**